 Things to do with kids

-No matter where in the world you are at Lantern Festival, there’s plenty of great activities that a perfect for kids like:-
+No matter where in the world you are at Lantern Festival, there are plenty of great activities that a perfect for kids like:

 – Making Chinese lanterns